 Western Scrub-Jays are fond of sunflower seeds and peanuts at feeders.
 If you have dense shrubs or small trees in your yard, a pair might build a nest.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird